andrewjpage/krocus/README.md

 __print_interval__: Print out the predicted sequence type every X number of reads.
 This is where you are performing analysis in real time and want a quick result.

+# Resource usage
+For an 800Mbyte FASTQ file (unzipped) of long reads from an Oxford nanopore MinION containing Salmonella required 550MB of RAM.